SenTheNastyDynast/AudiobookBuddy/README.md

 Simple edge-tts GUI with CMD interface.
 Just run the .py file.
 If you don't fill out the Filename input, clicking on generate will only play back the text/file.

-When entering a filename, do not use spaces and use the .wav or .mp3 extension.
+When entering a filename, do not use spaces and use the .wav or .mp3 extension. eg. my-audio-file.wav

 When choosing "File", look for the search bar on the bottom of the app and make sure you select a .txt file in UTF-8 format.